brooklynrail/brooklynrail-platform/content/events/2023/01/art-tech-laurie-simmons.md

 ---
 title: "Art + Tech: Laurie Simmons"
-deck: Featuring Simmons and Charlotte Kent
+deck: Featuring Simmons and Charlotte Kent, with Jennifer Michael Hecht
 summary: Artist Laurie Simmons joins Rail Editor-at-Large Charlotte Kent for a conversation.
 We conclude with a poetry reading.
 people: